 It’s strange because the description below the video says that technology should “get out of your way” when you don’t [need it] and “helps you explore and share your world, putting you back in the moment.”
 How exactly can you be in the moment if you’re too busy listening to music or getting meet-up reminders?
 I think NPR columnist Linda Holmes said it best, “It’s designed to make you 100 percent efficient—and therefore about half as happy.”

 I think there’s something wrong if I have to be reminded to take a call or meet a friend.
-If I can’t remember something unless it’s right in front of me that just proves I’m too distracted to truly enjoy life.
+If I can’t remember something unless it’s right in front of me that proves I’m too distracted to enjoy life truly.
 I don’t think I need a pair of futuristic glasses to help me be “in the moment.”
-I’d rather unplug and just enjoy the sunset on my own.
+I’d rather unplug and enjoy the sunset on my own.